MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 ---
 title: One logical copy (shortcut) in Real-time Analytics
-description: Learn how to create a OneLake shortcut that exposes the data in your KQL Database to other [!INCLUDE [product-name](../includes/product-name.md)] experiences. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to create a OneLake shortcut that exposes the data in your KQL Database to other Microsoft Fabric experiences. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
-ms.date: 04/05/2023
+ms.date: 04/17/2023
 ms.search.form: product-kusto
 ---